Tannu-Saxena02/Javascript-Concepts/README.md

 person1.greet();
 ```
 Output?
+Hello, Alice!
+Hello, Alice!
 How does JavaScript prototype inheritance work?
+- function Person(name) is a constructor function that initializes an object with a name property.Person.prototype.greet adds a greet method to the Person prototype.
+This means all instances of Person can access this method via prototype inheritance.
+- delete person1.greet tries to remove the greet method from the person1 object.
+However:greet does not exist directly on person1; it exists on the prototype(Person.prototype).Therefore, the delete operation does nothing effective.
 8. Array and Object References
 ```
 let arr = [1, 2, 3];